foliojs/pdfkit/docs/text.coffee.md

 font file under a name for use later rather than entering the path to the font every time you want to use it.

-    # Register a font
+    // Register a font
-    doc.registerFont('Heading Font', 'fonts/Chalkboard.ttc', 'Chalkboard-Bold')
+    doc.registerFont('Heading Font', 'fonts/Chalkboard.ttc', 'Chalkboard-Bold');

-    # Use the font later
+    // Use the font later
     doc.font('Heading Font')
-       .text('This is a heading.')
+       .text('This is a heading.');

 That's about all there is too it for text in PDFKit.
 Let's move on now to images.